suyash393/suyash393/README.md

 # Hello there 👋

 #### My name is Suyash Powar.
-Learning everything that i can in computer field :sparkles:
+Learning everything that i can in computer science field :sparkles:
 * 🔭 I’m currently working on Deep Neural Nets and OpenCV Project.
 * 🌱 I’m currently learning about A.I.
 * 💬 Ask me about anything.